 All undergraduate students who intend to register for a mathematics course must complete the placement process prior to registering for that course.

 Once you have completed the placement testing process, the mathematics faculty will use the results along with other information to determine your placement in a mathematics course.
-We will contact your academic advisor with appropriate information, along with any additional feedback that we believe may be of benefit to you as you complete not only your mathematics requirement for the Salem Signature, but also the Quantitative Interpretation/Evidence-based Thinking component of the Salem Signature and any quantitatively-oriented courses that may be required for your intended major.
+We will contact your academic advisor with appropriate information, along with any additional feedback that we believe may be of benefit to you as you complete not only your mathematics requirement for the Salem Impact, but also the Quantitative Interpretation/Evidence-based Thinking component of the Salem Impact and any quantitatively-oriented courses that may be required for your intended major.
 All questions regarding the mathematics placement testing process should be directed to firstname.lastname@example.org.
 Use this link for specific information about mathematics courses.

 Based upon your SAT/ACT scores, AP or IB scores for Calculus (if you have them), your results on both placement examinations, and your intended major, we will recommend a course or courses that we believe are best for you.
 You might be placed into MATH 020: College Algebra or MATH 025: Elementary Functions and Graphs in order to prepare you for additional courses you need for your major, or you might be placed into MATH 060: Finite Mathematics, MATH 070: Essential Calculus, or MATH 100: Calculus I. If you are transferring in courses or have received AP or IB credit, we will recommend for you the next course(s) for which you are eligible, which could be MATH 101: Calculus II, or even a higher course, when appropriate.